deis/workflow/src/managing-workflow/production-deployments.md

 `kubectl --namespace=deis scale --replicas=2 deployment/deis-router`

 ## Using on-cluster registry with CNI

 If you are using [CNI](https://github.com/containernetworking/cni) for managing container network, you cannot use `hostPort` notation due to [this issue](https://github.com/kubernetes/kubernetes/issues/23920).
 In this case you could enable CNI for `deis-registry-proxy` by setting `use_cni` variable to `true` inside `values.yaml` or by adding `--set global.use_cni=true` to `helm`'s args.

+## Running Workflow with RBAC

+If your cluster has [RBAC](https://kubernetes.io/docs/admin/authorization/rbac/) amongst your [authorization](https://kubernetes.io/docs/admin/authorization/) modes (`$ kubectl api-versions` should contains `rbac.authorization.k8s.io`) it may be necessary to enable RBAC in Workflow.
+This can be achieved by setting `use_rbac` in the `global` section of `values.yaml` to `true`, or by adding `--set=global.use_rbac=true` to the `$ helm install/upgrade` command.
+RBAC support was announced in Kubernetes-1.5 and is enabled by default if:
+- your Kubernetes cluster is in GKE
+- your Kubernetes cluster built with [kubeadm](https://kubernetes.io/docs/getting-started-guides/kubeadm/)

+**Note**: helm may need to be given [specific permissions][helm specific permissions] under RBAC if not already done.

+**Attention**: Azure ACS Kubernetes clusters are not RBAC-enabled for today due to lack in authentication strategy.
+Feel free to watch this [PR](https://github.com/kubernetes/kubernetes/pull/43987) for more details.

 [configuring object storage]: ../installing-workflow/configuring-object-storage.md
 [customizing controller]: tuning-component-settings.md#customizing-the-controller